blobcache/blobcache/README.md

 ## License
 The Blobcache implementation is licensed under GPLv3.

-All of the clients are licensed under Apache 2.0
+All of the clients are licensed under MPL 2.0

 What this means is: if you improve Blobcache you have to make the improvements available, but if you are just using a client you can do whatever you want with it.